-On day one after about twenty four hours, intended parents will learn how many embryos have normally fertilized.
-Most likely, this number will change in the coming days.
+About 24 hours after the fertilization, intended parents will learn how many embryos have formed and are available for transfer during the IVF process.
+Keep in mind that this number will most likely change in the coming days.
 On days five and six, the lab will check in with the embryos to see how they’ve progressed.

-While every case is different based on need, here is a general look at the grading table we use at Pacific Fertility Los Angeles to help us make sound judgements on which embryos to transfer for an ideal pregnancy.
+While every case is different based on need, here's a general look at the grading table we use at Pacific Fertility Los Angeles to help us make sound judgments on which embryos to transfer for an ideal pregnancy.

-Here’s a guide for intended parents on embryo grading, and why days five and six are so important:
+Here’s what happens during embryo grading, and why days five and six are so important:

 Embryos are evaluated morphologically under a high-power microscope and graded based on certain visual criteria determined by experienced embryologists.
-This information is relayed to the intended parents once solidifed.
+This information is relayed to the intended parents once solidified.

-The stages of am embryo at this point are:
+The stages of an embryo at this point are:

-On Day 5 of embryo development, an embryo that has expanded is considered of best quality.
+On Day 5 of embryo development, an embryo that has expanded is considered of the best quality.